What are your hours?

 Are children allowed to ride on the ranch?

 We welcome your children with proper adult supervision.
 Most of our trails are scenic, but some are very technical and may be too challenging for new riders.
 Use good judgement and proper caution and both you and your children will have an amazing time on the ranch.
-We do require helmets for minors riding ATVs and dirt bikes.
+Under 16 must wear helmets on four wheelers.

 Are helmets required?

 We highly recommend that riders and passengers always use appropriate safety gear and follow all factory recommendations for their vehicle with regards to the carrying of cargo loads or passengers.
 We recommend helmets for everyone.
 Helmets are required for dirt bike riders of all ages.
-Helmets are required for minors on 4 wheelers.
+Helmets are required for minors (under 16) on 4 wheelers (ATVs).

 Do you have restroom facilities?